AdrienLemaire/fandekasp.github.io/2015-08-01-analyzing-the-pomodoro-technique.md

 I hope you like this first article of mine!
 If you haven't registered to my mailing list yet, and would like to stay tuned to future posts, [go subscribe now](http://eepurl.com/bt8739)!
-My next analyse will be on the **Getting Things Done** Methodology, yet another very popular technique to help people get organized.
+My next analyze will be on the **Getting Things Done** Methodology, yet another very popular technique to help people get organized.